LMazzole/ArdFSM/README.md

 ## What is Doxygen?
 Doxygen is [Open-Source](https://github.com/doxygen/doxygen) documentation generator.
 It extracts sourcecode-documentation directly from annoted Code.
 Doxygen supports a lot of popular programmin languages such as C++, C , Java, Python, etc.

 For Doxygen to detect the documentation, special comments are needed.
-One example is shown below, but there are many more possible variants as shown [here](http://www.doxygen.nl/manual/docblocks.html).
+One example is shown below, but there are many more possible variants as shown in the [Doxygen Documentation](http://www.doxygen.nl/manual/docblocks.html).
 ```
 /**
  * @brief A short one line description